-Operations/Managerial Economics
+Managerial Economics

 The use of economic theory and optimization techniques as tools of management decision making within a business firm are studied.
 Statistical analyses such as regression techniques will be utilized.
-A case study is required.
 While microeconomics serves as a foundation, emphasis on quantitative approaches also requires knowledge of basic calculus and statistics.
-Prerequisites: ECON226, BSAD475 or INDT460, STAT285.
+Prerequisites: ECON226, STAT285.
 Calculus recommended.
 Spring